paulaidt/WfExS-backend/README.md

                         This parameter passes the name of the environment variable containing the passphrase needed to decrypt the private key needed to unlock an encrypted working directory. (default: )

+Subparser 're-stage'
+usage: WfExS-backend.py re-stage [-h] [-Z SECURITYCONTEXTSCONFIGFILENAME] [-n NICKNAME_PREFIX] [--orcid ORCIDS]
+                                 [--public-key-file PUBLIC_KEY_FILES] [--private-key-file PRIVATE_KEY_FILE]
+                                 [--private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR] -J WORKFLOWWORKINGDIRECTORY

+optional arguments:
+  -h, --help            show this help message and exit -Z SECURITYCONTEXTSCONFIGFILENAME, --creds-config SECURITYCONTEXTSCONFIGFILENAME
+                        Configuration file, describing security contexts, which hold credentials and similar (default: None) -n NICKNAME_PREFIX, --nickname-prefix NICKNAME_PREFIX
+                        Nickname prefix to be used on staged workdir creation (default: None) --orcid ORCIDS        ORCID(s) of the person(s) staging, running or exporting the workflow scenario (default: []) --public-key-file PUBLIC_KEY_FILES
+                        This parameter switches on secure processing.
+Path to the public key(s) to be used to encrypt the working directory (default: []) -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
+                        Already staged job directory (default: None)

+secure workdir arguments:
+  Private key and passphrase to access secured working directories

+  --private-key-file PRIVATE_KEY_FILE
+                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) --private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR
+                        This parameter passes the name of the environment variable containing the passphrase needed to decrypt the private key needed to unlock an encrypted working directory. (default: )

 Subparser 'mount-workdir'
 usage: WfExS-backend.py mount-workdir [-h] [--private-key-file PRIVATE_KEY_FILE]
                                       [--private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR] -J